 This gene encodes a protein that plays an important role in the organization of the actin cytoskeleton.
 The encoded protein binds to a region of Wiskott-Aldrich syndrome protein that is frequently mutated in Wiskott-Aldrich syndrome, an X-linked recessive disorder.
 Impairment of the interaction between these two proteins may contribute to the disease.
 Two transcript variants encoding the same protein have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for WIPF1 Gene

 WIPF1 (WAS/WASL Interacting Protein Family, Member 1) is a Protein Coding gene.
 Diseases associated with WIPF1 include wiskott-aldrich syndrome 2 and wiskott-aldrich syndrome.
-Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include actin binding and profilin binding.
 An important paralog of this gene is WIPF2.

 UniProtKB/Swiss-Prot for WIPF1 Gene